 With beautiful landscapes, towering waterfalls, strange and unique birdlife, amazing limestone formations, lakes, rivers, mountain ranges and coastlines, Hawke’s Bay is a paradise for walkers – from short walks and day hikes to overnight and multi-day walks in the Ruahine and Kaweka Ranges close by and the Great Walk at Lake Waikaremoana in Te Urewera.

-Come into Napier i-SITE before you leave to pick up a free copy of our day walks guide, and the Great Walks of New Zealand brochures.
+Come into Napier i-SITE before you leave to pick up a $2.00 copy of our day walks guide, the Department of Conservation Great Walks of New Zealand, North and South Island campsites and local Heritage Trail brochures.

 We also sell the following:

 Head north along Marine Parade from Napier i-SITE and turn left on Coote Road just past the swimming pool.

 Stop to admire the waterfall in the Centennial Gardens before heading up Priestley Rd to the ramp that takes you up to Priestley Tce, turn left here and then turn right at Lighthouse Road, walk through the white picket gate, the entrance to Sturm's Gully.
 Follow the path to the steps on the right and head up these to Bluff Hill Lookout and enjoy the scenic views across the Port of Napier.

 From the lookout you can either go back the same way, or cross the grass slope and walk the pathway down to Hornsey Road, and then onto Breakwater Road, which will lead you past the Port and back to the start.

 Alternatively, from Hornsey Road you could turn left onto Breakwater Road and then carry on along the seaside to Ahuriri the picturesque old fishing village with many restaurants, bars and cafes.